dasushii/Honors-Programming-Languages/Speaking Language/SpeakingREADME.md

 Example of while loop:
 ```
-number x is 5.
+number x is 5!
 while x is greater than 2 {
-    announce x.
+    announce x!
-    x is x minus 1.
+    x is x minus 1!
 }
 ```
 The console would print `543`

 Example of until loop:
 ```
-number x is 5.
+number x is 5!
 until x is equal to 2 {
-    announce x.
+    announce x!
-    x is x minus 1.
+    x is x minus 1!
 }
 ```
 The console would print `543`